DanCosta88/vim-getting-started/README.md

 ## Use NeoComplete

-In order to use neocomplete, reinstall MacVim with Lua with homebrew:
+In order to use neocomplete, reinstall MacVim with Lua via homebrew:

 ```vim
 brew install macvim --with-cscope --with-lua --HEAD